It is a procedure in which a direct visual examination of the urethra is performed to view the bladder’s lining using an endoscope.

-- They can be used particularly in patients with joint or neurological disorders, which cannot be placed in the classic lithotomy position for rigid cystoscopy.
+- They can be used mainly in patients with joint or neurological disorders which cannot be placed in the classic lithotomy position for rigid cystoscopy.

 - Flexible cystoscopy is indicated in patients with a semi-rigid or “frozen pelvis” penile prosthesis.